 Don’t dig the turtleneck?
 Wear a long sleeved shirt, buttoned up all the way up, instead.
 This can be layered almost just as easily as a turtleneck/skivvy.

-Next, take your summer staples – your spaghetti strap singlet, your corset, your prairie top, your bustier – and layer it over your turtleneck or shirt.
+Next, take your summer staples — your spaghetti strap singlet, your corset, your prairie top, your bustier — and layer it over your turtleneck or shirt.
 (I highly recommend watching The Guernsey Literary and Potato Peel Pie Movie if you want some more traditional vest-like inspiration.
 Juliet Ashton, played by Lily James, wears the best yellow blouse and vest combo ever!).
-It’s like a hug for your vital organs and helps brings you in, in all the right places, while letting your arms run (flap?) wild and free.
-Bonus points if your under-layer is slightly too big and you make it fit by layering or cinching it (see my post on altering your clothes without a tailor here).
+It’s like a hug for your vital organs and helps brings you in, in all the right places, while letting your arms roam wild and free.
+Bonus points if your under-layer was slightly too big and you made it fit by layering or cinching it (see my post on altering your clothes without a tailor here).

 Chunky cardigans are also perfect for those ambivalent months when the weather is a bit confused, and also don’t steal the outfit show.
 This works with your denim and leather jackets too.
 Or try a blazer for a more polished look.
 You don’t have to go “all the way” with your cardigan: try just draping it over your shoulders instead.

 Similarly you can wear a jumper draped over your shoulders with the sleeves tied around your neck like a scarf.
 Ever since I watched the episode six, season four, of Broad City where Margo (an older witchy version of Abbi) fervently claims that you lose most of your body heat from your upper back, I was sold.